The Green Green Grass: Regular characters

 Sara (Samantha Sutherland) – Sara is Tyler's latest girlfriend.
 She is slightly weird in the sense that she is a fan of Tyler's band, Puddle of Agony.
 Tyler eventually asked her out in the episode "Your Cheating Art", after some help from his mum and Dora.
 Tyler even managed to get her to strip naked for a piece of artwork.

 Ray (Nigel Harrison) – Ray is Beth's father and landlord of the local pub.
 Ray does not particularly like Tyler, as he believes that his daughter could have done better.
 He first appeared in the episode "Testing Times" and appeared in another ten episodes since.
 He is known to lash out in extreme circumstances, such as the misunderstanding in "From Here to Paternity" in which he punches Boycie.

-The Driscoll Brothers (Roy Marsden and Christopher Ryan) – First seen in Little Problems in Only Fools and Horses, the brothers cause Boycie to make a rushed dash to the countryside in an attempt to escape from them.
-They appeared in the 2005 Christmas Special, One Flew Over the Cuckoo Clock but they did not manage to catch him.
-They made their third ever appearance in Brothers and Sisters when they finally caught up with Boycie and made him a deal.
+Danny and Tony Driscoll (Roy Marsden and Christopher Ryan, respectively) – Two gangsters first seen in "Little Problems" in Only Fools and Horses, the Driscoll brothers cause Boycie to flee to the countryside in an attempt to escape from them.
+They appear in three episodes, first in the 2005 Christmas Special "One Flew Over the Cuckoo Clock" where they track Boycie to Switzerland but fail to catch him after Boycie ends up stuck in England due to heavy snowstorms.
+They are arrested but released shortly afterwards.
+They then appear in "Brothers and Sisters" when they finally find Boycie in Shropshire but make him a deal to bury a chest on his land in exchange for mercy.
+Their final appearance is in "Home Brew" when they are on the run from the Bratva after a deal gone wrong partly due to Boycie's doing.
+They flee to Spain, briefly stopping at Winterdown Farm to collect their chest which is revealed to have five million pesetas, unaware that Spain's currency has since changed to the Euro and that it will be worth very little.

+Pertunia Lane (Paula Wilcox) - Pertunia is the sister of Marlene and Bronco.
+She appears only in the episode "Brothers and Sisters" where she visits Boycie and Marlene in Shropshire, where she reveals that she has befriended the Driscoll brothers, who secretly follow her to Shropshire to track Boycie down for testifying against them.
+Bryan develops a crush on her and tries to serenade her but she rejects him.
+Paula Wilcox would later play Del Boy's grandmother Violet Trotter in two episodes of Rock & Chips.